To get ahead you have to stay informed.

 4. Less Expensive

 You can pay your tax bill using an IRS payment plan or credit cards, but these methods can be expensive.
-IRS payment plans include application and setup fees, and they accrue penalties and interest until your balance is paid in full.
-Similarly, the average credit card interest rate is 18.26% for existing accounts.
+IRS payment plans include application and setup fees, and your balance accrues penalties and interest until it is paid in full.
+Similarly, the average credit card interest rate is 22.75% for existing accounts.
 All that interest means you could pay much more overall by paying your taxes this way.

 5. Avoid Using Your Emergency Fund